Who we are

 What personal data we collect and why we collect it

-All information collected is used to either process your services or to provide a better experience from our service
+All information collected is used to either process your order or to provide a better experience from our service

 - business/company name